Workplace Environment, Health & Safety

 Targets and Results

-FY2024 target | FY2023 result | Scope | |
+| Measure | KPI/Target | Result | Scope | |

-Smoking rate | 2% decrease from the previous year (reduce to at least 20% by 2025) | 2% decrease from FY2022 (FY23: 22%) | Non-consolidated |
+| FY2024 | Reduce the smoking rate | 2% decrease from the previous year | No decrease from FY2023 | Non-consolidated |

-No. of high-stress workplaces according to stress checks | Zero workplaces with a total score above 120 | 27 | |
+| Reduce the number of high-stress workplaces*1according to stress checks | Zero workplaces with a total score above 120 | 14 workplaces | ||

-% of employees taking mental health leave of absence | Less than 0.6% of all employees by FY2026 | 0.9% |
+| Strengthen approaches toward employees taking mental health leave of absence | Less than 0.6% of all employees taking mental health leave of absence by FY2026 | 0.9% | ||

 Mental Health Initiatives

-Stress Check Implementation and Use
+Stress Check Implementation and Application

 Mental Health Measures